two-hundred/celerity-docs/docs/blueprint/core-functions.md

 **Parameters:**

-1. `array` - An array of items where all items are of the same type to map.
+1. `array` - An array of items where all items are of the same type to filter.
 2. `func<Item>(Item) -> bool` - A function that will be applied to each item in the array, the function must return a boolean value.

 **Returns:**